DeReCo: Decoupling Representation and Coordination Learning for Object-Adaptive Decentralized Multi-Robot Cooperative Transport: Related work

 \subsection{MARL-based Multi-robot Cooperative Transport}

-Several studies have demonstrated that model-free MARL can enable cooperative transport on a wide range of robots, from mobile manipulators~\cite{Bernard2025} and quadrupeds~\cite{Feng2025} to bipeds~\cite{Pandit2024,Mehta2025} and aerial platforms with cable-suspended payloads~\cite{Zeng2025}.
+Several studies have demonstrated that model-free MARL enables cooperative transport across a wide range of robots, including mobile manipulators~\cite{Bernard2025}, quadrupeds~\cite{Feng2025}, bipeds~\cite{Pandit2024,Mehta2025}, and aerial platforms with cable-suspended payloads~\cite{Zeng2025}.

-A widely used MARL design is centralized training with decentralized execution (CTDE), which exploits global information during training to mitigate non-stationarity while executing decentralized policies from local observations.
-Scalability across varying team sizes has also been studied via consensus-based estimation~\cite{Shibata2023RAS} and curriculum learning with knowledge distillation~\cite{Chen2025}.
+Most existing methods adopt centralized training with decentralized execution (CTDE), which uses global information during training to mitigate non-stationarity while executing decentralized policies from local observations.
+Scalability to varying team sizes has also been studied via consensus-based estimation~\cite{Shibata2023RAS} and curriculum learning with knowledge distillation~\cite{Chen2025}.

-Despite these advances, most existing methods are evaluated in single-object settings and are not applicable to cooperative transport across diverse objects.
+Despite these advances, most existing methods are evaluated in single-object settings and do not generalize to cooperative transport across diverse objects.
 In contrast, our approach decouples object-dependent representation learning under partial observability from coordination learning under MARL non-stationarity, enabling decentralized cooperative transport across diverse objects.